dotnet/AspNetCore.Docs/aspnetcore/signalr/javascript-client.md

 ## Connect to a hub

 The following code creates and starts a connection.
-The hub's name is case insensitive.
+The hub's name is not case sensitive.

 [!code-javascript[Call hub methods](javascript-client/sample/wwwroot/js/chat.js?range=9-13,28-51)]